Cas9 nuclease for DNA-free workflows

 Purified Cas9 protein ready-to-use for DNA-free workflows.

-Choose from a variety of popular cell backgrounds, ready for you to deliver a CRISPR guide RNA for loss-of-function studies.
+Choose from a variety of popular cell backgrounds, then simply deliver a Edit-R CRISPR guide RNA targeted to any gene for simple loss-of-function studies.

 Purified lentiviral particles or plasmid DNA for generation of stable Cas9 nuclease-expressing cell populations.
 Constitutive or inducible promoter options are available.

 Non-lentiviral vectors provided as endotoxin-free purified DNA for direct co-transfection with Edit-R guide RNA.